Creating and Running a Laravel Project in ServBay

 https://servbay-laravel-test.local/redis-test

-ServBay comes with MySQL and PostgreSQL servers pre-installed.
-Laravel’s Eloquent ORM can easily connect to both.
+ServBay comes with MySQL and PostgreSQL database servers pre-installed.
+Laravel’s Eloquent ORM makes it easy to connect and interact with these databases.

-First, create a database for your project.
-You can use ServBay’s database management tools (like phpMyAdmin, Adminer, pgAdmin, accessible from the ServBay control panel) or a command-line client to create the servbay_laravel_app
+First, use ServBay’s database management tools (such as phpMyAdmin, Adminer, pgAdmin, or command-line clients accessible via the ServBay control panel) to create a database named servbay_laravel_app

-In your project root, run this Artisan command to create a new migration:
+In the project root, run this Artisan command to create a new migration:

 bashphp artisan make:migration create_accounts_table --create=accounts